Benjamin Alard

 Benjamin Alard (born 13 July 1985, Rouen, France) is a French classical organist, harpsichordist and clavichordist.

 Biography

 Studies and competitions

-Benjamin Alard's principal passion has always been the music of Johann Sebastian Bach and it was for his interpretation of this great composer that he was awarded First Prize and Prize of the audience in the 2004 International Harpsichord Competition in Bruges.
+Benjamin Alard has focused much of his career on the music of Johann Sebastian Bach.
+He won First Prize and the Audience Prize at the 2004 International Harpsichord Competition in Bruges.
+In 2007, he won the Gottfried Silbermann Organ Competition in Freiberg.

 While still quite young he began studying music in his hometown in Dieppe, France.
 He was soon drawn to the organ and entered the Conservatory of Rouen where he studied with Louis Thiry and François Ménissier.

 He was first introduced to the harpsichord by Elizabeth Joyé, with whom he studied in Paris before going on, in 2003, to the Schola Cantorum in Basel to work with Jörg-Andreas Bötticher, Jean-Claude Zehnder and Andrea Marcon.

 Career

 Since 2005 he has been organist of the Bernard Aubertin organ in the church of Saint-Louis-en-l'Île in Paris where each season he gives concerts about the music of Bach.

 Today Benjamin Alard divides his time between performing recitals and Chamber music on both the harpsichord and organ.
 He often performs repertoire for two harpsichords with Elisabeth Joyé, in duo with the violinist François Fernandez or in trio but also with flautist Emmanuel Pahud.
 He is regularly invited to perform as soloist or concertist in music series in Europe, Japan and North America.

 Benjamin Alard performs regularly in principal musical centers world-wide, from Paris to Moscow and Saint-Peterbourg (Mariinsky Theatre) and further afield, to Tokyo, Washington, San Diego, Boston, Madrid, Barcelona, Switzerland or Belgium.